-Purpose: To protect and enhance identified significant terrestrial vegetation/habitat types, recorded archaeological sites and significant ecological areas from subdivision and development and contribute to addressing residual ecological effects.
+Purpose: To protect and enhance identified significant terrestrial vegetation/habitat types and significant ecological areas from subdivision and development.

-- (1) No earthworks or development of buildings or structures are permitted within the Ecological Protected Area Network (EPAN) shown on Precinct Plan 2. - (2) All existing terrestrial vegetation and habitat types within the EPAN must be protected and maintained, except as provided for by IX4.1 (A16), (A17) and (A18). - (3) Any application for subdivision within the precinct must include the following on the subdivision scheme plan, as identified on Precinct Plan 2: - (a) Areas subject to the EPAN and proposed to be planted as part of any ecological offsetting or compensation package; - (b) Areas subject to the Significant Ecological Area Terrestrial overlay; - (c) High Value Terrestrial Planting areas; - (d) Wetland Margin Buffer Planting areas; and - (e) Indicative Native Revegetation areas-; and
+(1) No earthworks or development of buildings or structures are permitted within the Ecological Protected Area Network (EPAN) shown on Precinct Plan 2.

-(e)(f) Identified archaeological sites.

-- (4) The areas listed in Standard I.7.6(3)(a) (e) inclusive above must be legally protected and maintained by a covenant (or other legal protection mechanism) on the Certificate of Title for each site within the precinct. - (5) The covenant (or other legal protection mechanism) must require the areas listed in Standard I.7.6(3)(a) - (e) inclusive above to be revegetated, maintained, restored and enhanced in accordance with the Biodiversity Management Plan required in Special Information Requirement I.10.(1). - (6) The covenant (or other legal mechanism) must require every landowner within the precinct to be a member of a Residents Association (or similar) that will manage
+- (2) All existing terrestrial vegetation and habitat types within the EPAN must be protected and maintained, except as provided for by IX4.1 (A16), (A17) and (A18). - (3) Any application for subdivision within the precinct must include the following on the subdivision scheme plan, as identified on Precinct Plan 2: - (a) Areas subject to the EPAN; - (b) Areas subject to the Significant Ecological Area Terrestrial overlay; - (c) High Value Terrestrial Planting areas; - (d) Wetland Margin Buffer Planting areas; and - (e) Indicative Native Revegetation areas. - (4) The areas listed in Standard I.7.6(3)(a) (e) inclusive above must be legally protected and maintained by a covenant (or other legal protection mechanism) on the Certificate of Title for each site within the precinct. - (5) The covenant (or other legal protection mechanism) must require the areas listed in Standard I.7.6(3)(a) (e) inclusive above to be revegetated, maintained, restored and enhanced in accordance with the Biodiversity Management Plan required in Special Information Requirement I.10.(1). - (6) The covenant (or other legal mechanism) must require every landowner within the precinct to be a member of a Residents Association (or similar) that will manage the areas listed in Standard I.7.6(3)(a) - (e) inclusive above and contribute a proportional sum each year to ensure the Biodiversity Management Plan is implemented on an on-going basis. - (7) A minimum 5m building setback must be provided from the High Value Terrestrial Planting and Wetland Margin Buffer Planting as shown on Precinct Plan 2.
+No buildings, structures or parts of a building shall be constructed within this 5m wide setback.